Budapestby VisitCity Guides

 Frequently Asked Questions

-Allow 30-45 minutes to properly explore the monuments and statues, or plan a half-day if combining with City Park attractions and the adjacent museums.
+We'd say 30-45 minutes to really see everything, or plan a half-day if you want to visit City Park and the museums too.

-City Park lies directly behind the square, featuring Vajdahunyad Castle, Széchenyi Thermal Baths, Budapest Zoo, and various seasonal attractions.
+City Park is right behind it with Vajdahunyad Castle, Széchenyi Thermal Baths, Budapest Zoo, and other seasonal stuff.